 Unfortunately, within the modern history of the church, the Bible has been used as a basis for ethnic prejudice.
 For example, Dutch Reformed Christians used the Bible to sanction apartheid in South Africa during the modern era.
 Throughout World War II, Hitler and the Third Reich wielded the scriptures in the philosophy and practice of Nazism.
-In Throughout World War II, Hitler and the Third Reich wielded the scriptures in the philosophy and practice of Nazism.
-In Throughout World War II, Hitler and the Third Reich wielded the scriptures in the philosophy and practice of Nazism.
-In Throughout World War II, Hitler and the Third Reich wielded the scriptures in the philosophy and practice of Nazism.
-In Throughout World War II, Hitler and the Third Reich wielded the scriptures in the Bible has been used in this way, some have used the "curse of Ham" as a biblical justification for slavery and mistreatment of blacks in the American South.
+Finally, as one of the most blatant historical instances when the Bible has been used in this way, some have used the "curse of Ham" as a biblical justification for slavery and mistreatment of blacks in the American South.
 However, the text declares that it was Canaan, Ham's son, who was cursed, not Ham himself (Gen 9:24-27).
 Later, the text states that Ham fathered "Cush, Mizraim, Put, and Canaan" (Gen 10:6).
 While Cush, Mizraim, and Put likely correspond to modern Sudan, South Sudan, Ethiopia, Egypt, and Libya, which are in Africa, Canaan became the father of nations that were in the vicinity of the current Middle East (Gen 10:15-20).
 While the "curse of Ham" has often been leveled against blacks, nothing in the text of Scripture states that the Canaanites were dark-skinned.
-True to Noah's prophecy,
+True to Noah's prophecy, God drove the Canaanites out of the land due to their wickedness (Deut 9:4-5).
+Therefore, the "curse of Canaan" has nothing to do with those of African descent, and its use to justify the African slave trade not only serves as a prime